connexcs/docs/docs/logging.md

 **3. MI Termination**: The system terminates the call when it finds that there has been no audio connection between the call's originator and the receiver.<br>The system triggers a BYE message on both sides within the application.

-**4. Ping Timeout**: If the Sip ping is enabled under Customer>Routing.
-OPTION packets are sent every X no. of seconds to both legs of the call which is supposed to be replied to with 200 OK by every leg.
-If any leg of the call misses sending the 200 OK, the call is ended with release reason as ping timeout to prevent any long-duration calls as the system recognizes that leg to be inactive.
+**4. Ping Timeout**:

+If the Sip Ping feature is enabled under Customer:material-menu-right: Routing, OPTION packets are delivered (every X seconds) to the originator and receiver.

+The originator and the receiver should reply with 200 OK after receiving the OPTION packets.
+If either the originator or receiver misses sending the acknowledgment, the call is terminated.
+This is why the call was terminated due to a "ping timeout."

+It prevents any long-duration calls as the system recognises either the originator or receiver as inactive.